Published by Nikazone Entertainment

 Over the next few years I released more cds and enjoyed increasing album sales but I still continued to drain my bank account to finance each following cd.
 So many times I came close to my big break.
 Record labels, talent agents, and my manager all promised big things but even then I knew only I could bring on real success.
 By 2000 I had a large online audience established and used my website as the communication hub with my fans and as a way to make my latest work available.
 This is when I learned the potential the internet holds for promoting yourself, which greatly benefited me later in my skate career.
 In 2001, I made my first legit music video, a large production with several sets and a full crew filmed over two days and five different locations.
 For the first time, I was treated like a star during the video.
 I was catered to and even granted interviews between filming.
 This video attracted a larger audience and opened doors for me to the music industry.
 I accomplished a great deal the following year.
 I needed someone to contact the press and make bookings so I hired an agent.
 After turning pro years later she represented me full time as a professional athlete.
 I was performing everywhere and doing radio interviews.
 My song Love Love was getting some attention overseas and was the second most downloaded independent song on Lycos Music.
 By all means, I pictured myself on MTV within a couple years.

 Through all this I always continued skateboarding.
 I had my bag of tricks and rode mainly to stay in shape.
 All my creative juices were thrown into my music career and skating took a back seat.
 In the summer of 2002 the Gravity Games were coming to Cleveland for the first time.
 Since it had been years since I'd seen real skating, I checked it out and even brought my gear just in case there was somewhere to ride.
 Once I saw that ramp I was overcome with the craving to just bust out.
 I ran back to my van and put on everything I had, every pad you could think of.
 I walked up to the security guard by the ramp and asked her if I could skate.
-She said it was for invite only, to which I boldly replied that I was Doug Brown and just wanted to ride for a bit.
+She said it was for invite only, to which I replied that I was Doug Brown and just wanted to ride for a bit.
 She said she knew who I was but she couldnt have; I think I just got lucky that the confidence card I played worked.
 I nervously walked across the deck and dropped in.
 I have to say, I caused an instant reaction and within seconds camera guys started taking shots of me.
 Even the pros seemed to be thinking, Who the hell is this guy?
 My style and selection of tricks grabbed the audience but it never occurred to me that they would stand out.
 After the session closed a few kids asked for my autograph, so I played it cool and signed their ball caps.
 That day I was approached by the company that made the ramps for the Gravity Games and Slim Jim for sponsorship.
 My life was changing right in front of my eyes and as I drove home that night I had no idea what had just happened.
 In the plant that is my skating career, the seed was planted that day in 2002.

 By the end of the year, I had a couple paying sponsors and flirted with the idea of skating for a living.
 I began to take my skating much more seriously, and worked less to allow more time to skate.
 Slowly I saw my priorities change.
 I thought about opening another skateshop but already had a steady job.
 I had just finished a live cd and needed a break from the music industry.
 Shortly thereafter I began riding professionally for Yocaher Skateboards out of Los Angeles.
 With so many parks popping up there were enough parks to keep me busy all week and I was able to work on my moves daily.
 Nearby cities like Akron and Cleveland opened parks, even my hometown had a skatepark.
 I started to get some recognition at all these parks and my identity became that of a full blown skateboarder.
-All of a sudden shops and parks wanted to sponsor me on the spot.
+All of a sudden shops and parks were willing to sponsor me.
 I began to travel extensively and participate in big competitions.
 I lost plenty but the few that I won got me recognized in the industry.

 In 2003 I was invited back to the Gravity Games to be the demo skater for the company that built the ramps for the events.
 This week was pure heaven.
 I skated from 10 am till 8 pm for five days non-stop.
 I never in my life signed so many autographs and met so many pros.
 For the first time I saw the real potential in skating as a full on career.
 I met some very influential people like Mike Vallely and Andy Macdonald.
 That week I also filmed with Much Music and even got some new sponsors.
 All this happened without me sending out even one video; my breaks all came because of people watching me skate.
 I tell kids everywhere that they have to do competitions and attend events to get noticed.
 Imitating what you see in videos and magazines won't get you anywhere, and worse than that, it's unhealthy for both the sport and yourself.
 Be original and creative.
 I never saw myself as a great skater, but I did embrace my originality and my own style

 In the months after the 2003 Gravity Games I started touring skateparks across the states.
-I won the Vans Summer Invasion series, which opened the gates for more sponsors.
+I won the Summer Invasion series, which opened the gates for more sponsors.
 The down side of the competition is that I split my chin wide open when I fell 12 feet onto the cement from the top of a quarter pipe.
 I had to drive an hour and twenty minutes to the emergency room.
 I easily could have broken my neck or bashed my teeth in.
 This was a big wake up call about the possibility of myself really getting hurt.
 The next day and thirteen stitches later I was back on my board.
 The tour dates continued to mount up and I participated in demos with pros like Quim Cardona and Andy Macdonald.
 My sponsors sent me out to grand openings of parks everywhere.
 The requests for autographs continued with increasing regularity starting in the early part of 2003, which was a strange concept for me.
 I never called myself a pro and was surprised that kids had this much interest in my skating.
 All the same, I was flattered and it did push me to continue to strive to be a better skater.
 The perks kept coming as the Applebees in my hometown gave me a tribute wall with photos and my deck to display and I got a sweet tour van filled with boards and disco lights.
 This was all great, but I knew there were still more opportunities available.
 I wanted a board sponsor and heard back from Yocaher Skateboards out of Los Angeles, California.
 I knew they had a good rep in the industry and global distribution.
 After a month or so of negotiations, I signed with them and finally had a pro signature deck.
 It all seemed way too good to be true.
 When they sent me my first package and it was a box the size of a refrigerator I couldn't believe it.
 I went out and celebrated my newest big sponsor.
 I had so many demos planned.
 I was preaching to the kids and shop owners my deck would be out soon.
 It was a long wait and I think many of them doubted me.
 In the meantime I filmed spots with 54321 and Out & About Sports channel.

 Spring arrived and with it came a couple gifts: First, I was sponsored by SoBe, then my pro deck was finished and cropped up in skateshops across the world.
 Not only was this like having an album placed in every Wal Mart and Best Buy for me, but also (and even better yet) the public really liked the board.
 The company told me that out of every ten decks sold, six were mine.
 I hit the road for months on end to promote the board, and while doing so, I really saw the world.
 I skated parks from Mexico to Georgia and crossed the states back and forth with my skateboard.